 Yes.
 International Student Advisors are available to help with immigration and cultural adjustment issues.

 Yes.
 Orientation for international students is held quarterly for new international students.
-For additional information, please visit the Office of International Students and Scholars website.
+For additional information, please visit the International Students and Scholars Services website.

 No. The application fee of $60 is mandatory.
 No application will be processed without this mandatory fee.